ximm/ansible-elasticsearch/README.md

 # Ansible Playbook for Elasticsearch
 This is an [Ansible](http://www.ansibleworks.com/) playbook for [Elasticsearch](http://www.elasticsearch.org/).
 You can use it by itself or as part of a larger playbook customized for your local environment.

-This fork contains configuration changes for the Monitoring Cluster, not the Search Cluster.

 ## Features
 - Support for installing plugins
 - Support for installing and configuring EC2 plugin